raeedcho/path-trace/docs/creating-tasks.md

 },
 ```

 Each tier defines a time window in milliseconds.
 The participant sees these as "Your Goal Time: 800 - 1200 ms" in the HUD.
 The pace dot moves at the mean of min and max.
-Countdown tone spacing also scales with the mean time.
+Countdown tone spacing also scales with the mean time (when `toneInterval` is `null`).
 You can add as many tiers as you want — just give each a unique key and reference it in your blocks.

 ### Blocks